 Our Members are regularly instructed by collectors, galleries, museums and dealers, as well artists’ agents and auction houses.
 We also act for designers in the creative industries, as well as film makers, and clients in the architectural and interior design sectors.

 36 Commercial’s art law team have considerable hands-on experience in the following areas:

 - Commercial transactions, including the purchase and sale of art and other cultural property

 - Litigation and ADR associated with art law, including actions for breach of contract, misrepresentation, and negligent misstatement

 - Damage to goods

-- Issues concerning the export or import of goods
+- Issues relating to the export or import of goods, and associated regulatory issues

 - Artists and designers' rights

 - Moral rights and rights to resale royalties

 Our art law team has extensive sector knowledge.
 Art law is a specialist area and our Members have immersed themselves in the arts and fully appreciate the needs and expectations of clients operating in this market.